System Power Minimization to Access Non-Contiguous Spectrum in Cognitive Radio Networks: Low Complexity Algorithm Design

-The above optimization is in essence the combination of two separate optimization problems.
+The optimization problem of~\eqref{eq:P2PMinTxCkt} is the combination of two separate optimization problems.
 The objective is to minimize the summation of transmit and circuit power.
+Eq.~\ref{eq:ScheduleConstraintJoint} denotes the constraints associated with circuit power minimization problem and it only involves spectrum span and scheduling variables.
 Eq.~\ref{eq:PowerConstraintJoint} denotes the constraints associated with transmit power minimization problem and it only involves power variables.
-Eq.~\ref{eq:ScheduleConstraintJoint} denotes the constraints associated with circuit power minimization problem and it only involves spectrum span and scheduling variables.
 Eq.~\ref{eq:CouplingConstraintJoint} relates the power and scheduling variables and couples these two optimization problems.

-The above optimization problem suggests two sub-cases of our overall problem.
+The optimization problem of~\eqref{eq:P2PMinTxCkt} has two sub cases.
 These sub-cases depend on the values of $\alpha_2$ and $\beta_2$, i.e., the slope of ADC \& DAC's power consumption versus sampling rate curves